sambanova/ai-starter-kit/README.md

 ### Use SambaNova Fast API (Option 1)

-Fast API inference endpoint allow you to interact with multiple open-source models.
-You can fin more information in [Smabanova Fast API webpage](https://sambanova.ai/fast-api)
+SambaNova Fast API allows you to interact with multiple open-source models.
+You can find more information and get your key on the [SambaNova Fast API webpage](https://sambanova.ai/fast-api)

 Integrate SambaNova Fast API LLMs with this AI starter kit updating API information.
 These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`.